 Penang is located on the northwest coast of Peninsular Malaysia by the Malacca Strait.
 The island is jam-packed with this to do and see that are both historical and modern.
-There’s are so many sights to explore in Penang, it’s an idyllic destination.
+We totally recommend you explore Penang, it’s an idyllic destination with so many sights to see!

 If you cannot visit during the festival, there is always beautiful street art, delicious food, turtle beaches, and hiking to the local lighthouses.